 Offensive Insurance Offer

 The insurance company made an insulting offer to settle the claim.
 We demanded arbitration, where the matter was decided by an arbitration panel.
-We received the arbitration award, which nearly double what the insurance company had initially offered.
+We received the arbitration award, which was nearly double what the insurance company had initially offered.

 The amount of the award–$517,373.03–sets a precedent for the value of these types of claims in Utah and will help others in the future who lose elderly family members due to another’s careless conduct.